 Fortunately, there are a number of options to help keep you in your comfort zone, and allow you the freedom to make calls, send and receive text messages, and surf online without incurring huge costs.

 Before you travel

 If you are considering using another SIM card, make sure that your handset is ‘unlocked’.
 Handsets can be sold ‘locked’ so that they can only be used with a SIM from the phone company that sold it to you.
 In this case, enquire about having your cellphone unlocked before you leave – this may take a couple of days, and there might be a charge.
 You should also make sure that your phone will work in other countries.
 Older models of handsets sold in North America that run on different frequencies may not work when you travel, so research this carefully well before you leave.

 Local SIM cards

 in most cases, the least expensive type of cellular service involves buying a local SIM from the country you are visiting, and signing up for a local pay-as-you-go plan.
 Airports, newsagents, tobacconists, phone shops and other stores will all usually carry these SIM cards bundled with a pay-as-you-go plan for use in a particular country.
 Just top up the SIM with some credit and you will be charged the low, local rate.

 International SIM cards

 International SIM cards (also known as Roaming SIMs) are not quite as cheap as using a local SIM, but they can be less expensive than roaming on a Canadian or USA cellular plan.
 There are a number of additional benefits as well as the price:

 - Multiple operators – international SIM card providers (as well as your home country cellular provider) have agreements with telecoms companies all over the world, often with several in each country.
 Your cellphone should automatically switch to the local cellular service that offers the best coverage in a particular area.
-If you cross a border into a new country, both International SIMs and your home country SIM will automatically switch to the best provider in that country.
+If you cross a border into a new country, both International SIMs and your home country SIM will automatically switch to the best provider in that country…not so for a local SIM.